ArendPeter/GameMakerGuide/docs/Pong_YourFirstGame/6_GMLFunctions.md

 For the event, outside room should be pretty self explanatory.
 It'll be triggered once x/y value of the instance goes out the dimensions of the room

-Here are the new variables
+Here are the new variables:

-> **xstart**: the x position where the instance was first created
+> ``xstart``: the x position where the instance was first created

-> **ystart**: (you guessed it 😉) the y position where the instance was first created
+> ``ystart``: (you guessed it 😉) the y position where the instance was first created

-> **layer**: represents the current layer of the object (so far that's always been the "Instances" layer, but we can just refer to the layer variable in case that changes)
+> ``layer``: represents the current layer of the object (so far that's always been the "Instances" layer, but we can just refer to the layer variable in case that changes)

 > **Fun Fact**: I guess oBall is technically a variable?
 But you should think of it as a asset.
 And as a fun fact, you can refert to any of the assets in the asset browser in code.
 Here we used oBall, but if you type out any of the other ones (like sPaddle?) they should all be highlighted the same

-and here's the functions
+and here's the functions:

-> **instance_create_layer()**: Creates an instance at a specified layer / position
+> ``instance_create_layer()``: Creates an instance at a specified layer / position
 * Input: x/y/layer for the new instance, as well as the object you want to create an instance of
 * Action: create an instance using the specified parameters as properties for the instance
 * Output: the id of the new instance (but you don't need to worry about this, we're not using it)

-> **instance_destroy()**: Destroys the current instance, no more events, it's over
+> ``instance_destroy()``: Destroys the current instance, no more events, it's over
 * Input: nothing
-* Action: Destroys the current instance (technically 🤓 it won't get destroyed until the current frame is completed.
+* Action: Destroys the current instance (ahem 🤓, technically it won't get destroyed until the current frame is completed.
 I guarantee you'll forget this and then relearn it the hard way when you hit a weird bug, but I figured I'd mention it anyway)
 * Ouptut: nadda

 Testing this out should work, when a ball leaves the room, it will destroy it's self and new ball will show up at the start allowing the game to continue